26 Jan The Best Exercises for the Glute Med

 - This exercise should be performed on both sides as it benefits each leg differently.

-- The clamshell with internal rotation and the sidelying hip abduction exercise are better for activating the glute med than the traditional clamshell
+- The clamshell with internal rotation and the sidelying hip abduction exercise is better for activating the glute med than the traditional clamshell

 - The traditional clamshell is the best exercise for activating the glute max and glute med while minimizing the activation of the TFL.